On singularity properties of convolutions of algebraic morphisms: Introduction

 \subsection{A brief discussion of the (FRS) property}

 The notion of rational singularities can be regarded as a certain approximation of smoothness of varieties.
 Thus, we can view the (FRS) property, which is its relative analogue, as an approximation to smoothness of morphisms.
 In this sense, Theorem \ref{Main result} supports the claim that the convolution operation improves the singularity properties of morphisms.
-To explain our particular interestin the (FRS) property, we present it from several different points of view: \begin{enumerate} \item \textbf{The number-theoretic point of view:} Let $X$ be a finite type $\ints$-scheme such that $X_{\rats}=X\times_{\spec(\ints)}\spec(\rats)$ is a local complete intersection.
-By \cite[Theorem 3.0.3]{AA} and \cite[Theorem 1.3]{Gla}, it turns out that $X_{\rats}$ has rational singularities if and only if there exists a positive constant $C\in\reals$ such that for any prime $p$ and any $k\in\mathbb{N}$ we have
+To explain our particular interest in the (FRS) property, we present it from several different points of view: \begin{enumerate} \item \textbf{The number-theoretic point of view:} Let $X$ be a finite type $\ints$-scheme such that $X_{\rats}=X\times_{\spec(\ints)}\spec(\rats)$ is a local complete intersection.
+By \cite[Theorem 3.0.3]{AA18} and \cite[Theorem 1.3]{Gla19}, which are based on works of Denef \cite{Den87}, Igusa \cite{Igu00} and Mustata \cite{Mus01}, it turns out that $X_{\rats}$ has rational singularities if and only if there exists a positive constant $C\in\reals$ such that for any prime $p$ and any $k\in\mathbb{N}$ we have

 Now, given a $\mathbb{\ints}$-morphism $\varphi:X\to Y$, between finite type, reduced $\mathbb{Z}$-schemes such that $\varphi_{\mathbb{Q}}:=\varphi\times_{\spec(\ints)}\spec(\rats)$ is (FRS), then for any element $y\in Y(\mathbb{Z})$, the fiber $X_{y}$ satisfies that $\left(X_{y}\right)_{\rats}$ is a reduced, local complete intersection variety with rational singularities.
 By the above arguments we see that the size of the fiber $X_{y}(\ints/p^{k}\ints)$, where $y\in Y(\ints)$, behaves asymptotically as if $\varphi$ were smooth.
 Combining the above with Remark \ref{remark 1.2} allows one to interpret the (FRS) property from a probabilistic point of view. \item \textbf{The probabilistic point of view:} Let $X$ be a smooth finite type $\ints$-scheme, let $G$ be an algebraic group over $\ints$, let $\varphi:X\rightarrow G$ be a morphism, and let $A$ be a finite ring.
 Recall we have defined $F_{\varphi_{A}}(t)=|\varphi_{A}^{-1}(t)|$.
 We then saw that taking the size of the fiber commutes with convolution, that is $F_{\varphi_{A}^{n}}=F_{\varphi_{A}}* \ldots *F_{\varphi_{A}} $.
 Now, taking the uniform probability measure $1_{X(A)}$ on $X(A)$ gives rise to a random walk on $G(A)$ with probability distribution $\varphi_{*}(1_{X(A)})$, whose $m$-th step has the following probability distribution: